I Am A Writer But I Really Don’t Like Writing My Author Bio

-Now, do you agree that these bios are interesting, informative and even amusing?
+Now, do you agree that these author bio examples are engaging, informative, and even amusing?

 If your answer is yes, continue reading.

-The differences between the example bios I copied above and those I mentioned in the first paragraph are very easy to spot.
+The differences between the author bio examples I copied above and those I mentioned in the first paragraph are very easy to spot.

-The main one being that the verb ‘to be’ is not used when referring to the author.
+The main one is that the verb ‘to be’ is not used when referring to the author.
 So, ‘I am’ is out the door immediately.

-Also, except for Paulo Coelho, who clearly loves using absolute brevity, the rest are descriptive, some with a touch of the unexpected, but none of them uses tired old clichéd adjectives.
+Also, except for Paulo Coelho, who clearly loves using absolute brevity, the rest are descriptive.

-Another big difference is the use of the active verb, ‘write’, which is of course what authors do.
+Another big difference is the use of the active verb, ‘write,’ which is, of course, what all authors do.

 So, there you are.
-There seems to be a little formula to writing interesting and appealing short author bios.
+There seems to be a little formula for writing an interesting and appealing short bio for writers.